wwwebbify/JS-CaseTools/README.md

 Capitalizes first letter of each word.

 ### ucFirst
-Capitalized first letter of each senctence.
+Capitalizes first letter of each senctence.